Automation Testing Guide: How and Why to Automate Manual Testing

 Testing automation is often viewed as a universal solution for many QA-related problems, from minimizing testing time to increasing the efficiency of testing.
 However, automation is not without its drawbacks, and they should be considered along with the benefits when you’re still deciding whether your software project needs automation.
 These are the key disadvantages and limitations of automation testing.

 One of the most common concerns stakeholders have about automation is that it requires more time and money than many presume.
-For many small projects or startups that operate on a limited budget, automation can become an investment that doesn’t translate into profit.
+For many small projects or startups that operate on a limited budget, automation can become an investment that doesn’t pay off.
 This is why it’s important to evaluate the company’s resources before the start of the project, so that the project budget doesn’t break the bank.

 Automation testing is only as effective and all-encompassing as the test suite it’s based on.
-Failure to create a comprehensive test suite will result in automation delivering incomplete results and giving the stakeholders a false sense of security.
-And turning every valuable issue into a test case, again, takes time — which, especially at the beginning of the project, not every organization can afford.
+Failure to create a comprehensive test suite will result in automation delivering incomplete results and giving the stakeholders a fake sense of security.
+And turning every valuable issue into a test case again takes time — which, especially at the beginning of the project, not every organization can afford.

 As much as testing automation can do, it still cannot cover every single aspect of software quality assurance.
 Specifically, automated testing won’t prove very useful when it comes to testing at the early stages of the software development project when the core functionality is still being developed, as well as many areas of GUI testing and software aspects that require subjective validation.
 Automation is also not suited for exploratory testing, which is an essential component of software quality assurance.